srich36/TodayILearned/til_docs/Python/Django/Django.md

 You can easily chain queryset filters together.
 This chaining is immutable and returns a new queryset every time

+## Admin

+- `list_display` - controls what is displayed on the change page for each model
+- Can inherit from `adminSite` and heavily customize your admin page

+## Django Rest Frameword

+- DRF's `Response` will allow you to pass json data into it - you don't need `json_response`

+## Testing

+- `setUp` is called once before every test method
+- `setUpData` is a class method called once at the beginning of a test run at the class-level
+- `reverse` returns a given url by accepting it's name and 'reversing' it to give the actual endpoint

 ## General Tips

 - It may be best to avoid signals since they are hard to track down and hard to debug